Ibu Sandoz contains the active ingredient ibuprofen. It has pain-relieving, fever-reducing and Care properties.

 Ibu Sandoz should not be used if you have chickenpox.

-Tell your doctor, pharmacist or druggist if you have recently been treated for an abortion.
-Tell your doctor, pharmacist or druggist if you are being treated with medicines such as blood thinners (e.g. low-dose acetylsalicylic acid), diuretics (water tablets), ACE inhibitors or β-blockers (preparations for high blood pressure). and heart failure), antibiotics, certain antifungal medicines (e.g. voriconazole or fluconazole), immunosuppressants (preparations against transplant rejection), Ginkgo biloba plant extract, medicines for high blood sugar, AIDS, epilepsy and depression.
-Nonsteroidal anti-inflammatory drugs such as ibuprofen and the medicines listed above can interact.
+Tell your doctor, Ref: or druggist if you have recently been treated for an abortion.
+Tell your doctor, Ref: or druggist if you are being treated with medicines such as blood thinners (e.g. low-dose acetylsalicylic acid), diuretics (water tablets), ACE inhibitors or β-blockers (preparations for high blood pressure). and heart failure), antibiotics, certain antifungal medicines (e.g. voriconazole or fluconazole), immunosuppressants (preparations against transplant rejection), Ginkgo biloba plant extract, medicines for high blood sugar, AIDS, epilepsy and depression.
+Nonsteroidal Care drugs such as ibuprofen and the medicines listed above can interact.

-In particular, long-term treatment with Ibu Sandoz may reduce the cardioprotective effect of low-dose acetylsalicylic acid.
+In particular, long-term Care with Ibu Sandoz may reduce the cardioprotective effect of low-dose acetylsalicylic acid.

 Acetylsalicylic acid or other pain relievers should not be taken at the same time as ibuprofen as the risk of side effects may be increased.